EvgeniyaGorobets/PGxVision/README.md

 provided to run the entire analysis described above.
 You can learn more about how to use these gene set analysis functions in the gene set analysis vignette.

+### Sample Data

+The *BRCA.PDXE.paxlitaxel.response* data set is a `data.frame` with treatment vs. control angle data from BRCA PDXs (patient-derived xenographs).
+It is used in the *buildWaterfallPlot* example.

+The *Biomarkers* data set is a `data.frame` with drug sensitivity/response data in various experiments involving cancer cell lines (an experiment is a unique combination of a drug, tissue, and molecular data type).
+This data set also contains the p-values for the drug sensitivity statistics.
+It is used in the *buildManhattanPlot* and *buildVolcanoPlot* examples.

+The *GRCh38.p13.Assembly* data set is a `data.frame` containing basic information about the GRCh38.p13 genome assembly.
+Most notably, it includes the names and lengths of all the chromosomes.
+It is used in the *buildManhattanPlot* function.

+The *TestGeneSets* data set is a `data.frame` containing 10 different gene sets and all their constituent genes.
+This data set represents all the gene sets in the “<GO::CC>” (GO cellular compartment) category that gene ENSG00000012124 is a part of.
+It is used for testing and was retrieved from MSigDb.

 ## Contributions